History

 Our Vision

 This non-profit will work to bring the arts into areas of New England that have been distanced from it.
-Community galleries, critique spaces, and workshops will form a tighter group of artist relationships and future resources.
+Community galleries, artist talks, critique spaces, and workshops will form a tighter group of artist relationships and future resources.

 Our Values